CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/06-use-table-expressions.md

----
+# Lab 06: Create queries with table expressions
-lab:
+### Estimated Duration: 30 minutes
-    title: 'Create queries with table expressions'
+In this Lab, you'll use table expressions to query the **Adventureworks** database.

-    module: 'Additional exercises'
+### Lab objectives
----
+In this lab, you will complete the following tasks:

-# Create queries with table expressions
+- Task 1: Create a view

-In this exercise, you'll use table expressions to query the **Adventureworks** database.
+- Task 2: Query a view

-> **Note**: This exercise assumes you have created the **Adventureworks** database.
+- Task 3: Use a derived table

-## Create a view
+## Task 1: Create a view

 A view is a predefined query that you can query like a table.